YanchaoSongYS/yanchaosong/content/authors/admin/_index.md

 ## About Me

 Yanchao Song is a joint PhD candidate at Hasselt University and Maastricht University.
 His doctoral research focuses on _analyzing cross-cultural differences in risky driving behavior among drivers from different countries_.
-He is supervised by Dr. Veerle ROSS(https://www.uhasselt.be/en/who-is-who/veerle-ross), Prof. dr. [Kris BRIJS](https://www.uhasselt.be/en/who-is-who/detail/kris-brijs) and Prof. dr. [Gerhard WETS](https://www.uhasselt.be/en/who-is-who/detail/geert-wets), from the Transportation Research Institute (IMOB) at Hasselt University, and Prof. dr. [Rob Ruiter](https://www.maastrichtuniversity.nl/rac-ruiter), from the Faculty of Psychology and Neuroscience (FPN) at Maastricht University.
+He is supervised by Dr. [Veerle ROSS](https://www.uhasselt.be/en/who-is-who/veerle-ross), Prof. dr. [Kris BRIJS](https://www.uhasselt.be/en/who-is-who/detail/kris-brijs) and Prof. dr. [Gerhard WETS](https://www.uhasselt.be/en/who-is-who/detail/geert-wets), from the Transportation Research Institute (IMOB) at Hasselt University, and Prof. dr. [Rob Ruiter](https://www.maastrichtuniversity.nl/rac-ruiter), from the Faculty of Psychology and Neuroscience (FPN) at Maastricht University.